Becoming Climate Artivists

 We are living in the midst of a climate crisis.
 Devastating droughts, floods and fires are raging in Europe and around the world.
 The urgency of the crisis, combined with lack of political action, can easily lead to despair, powerlessness and apathy.
 That is why alternative narratives are so important.
 What if urgency means that there is only time for what matters most?
 Now, more than ever, we need young people to take a leap, be creative and dare to do things differently.

-Who is the Learning journey for?
+Who was the Learning journey for?

-What will we learn together?
+What did we learn together?

 • what can be the role of arts in climate activism and climate change work